alexklibisz/elastiknn/docs/_posts/2021-07-30-how-does-elastiknn-work.md

 This is analagous to query-time synonym expansion in standard text retrieval: if our query includes _car_, then we might also consider looking for _auto_ and _vehicle_.

 What are the synonyms of a hash?
 This depends on the similarity function, but, in short, they are the adjacent hash buckets.
-The original paper and most implementations of Multiprobe LSH are specific to L2 distance, but there's no inherent limitation to just this one distance.
+The original paper presenting Multiprobe LSH is specific to L2 distance, but there's no inherent limitation to just this one distance.

-To be clear, Multiprobe LSH doesn't really eliminate any cost.
+To be clear, Multiprobe LSH doesn't really eliminate cost.
 Rather, it simply shifts the cost from CPU, memory, and storage at indexing time to CPU and memory at query time.
 Depending on the application, this can be a worthwhile tradeoff.

-### Query Pattern

-The query pattern for LSH is quite simple:

-1. Hash the query vector.
-2. Find the approximate candidates having the most hashes in common with the query vector.
-3. Re-rank them by computing exact similarity of the query vector vs. each candidate.
-4. Return the top re-ranked candidates.

-The number of approximate candidates is generally larger than the number of results that will be returned, but much smaller than the total index.
-For example, to find 10 results from an index of 1 million vectors, we might reasonably find and re-rank 1000 candidates.
-Obviously, as the number of candidates increases, the results improve at the cost of query time.

 ### A Concrete Example: L2 LSH